Find Grad Schools

 Graduate Certificates in Sociology

 A graduate certificate in sociology is offered at 24 colleges in the United States.
-This degree is more popular with female students, and about 38% of recent graduates were from an underrepresented racial-ethnic group.
+In recent years, the majority of the students getting degrees in this area were female, and 34% were from an underrepresented racial-ethnic group.
+Also, 7.3% of sociology graduates were international students.

 Education Levels of Sociology Majors

-During the 2020-2021 academic year, 32 students earned their graduate certificate in sociology.
+During the most recent year for which data is available, 41 people earned their graduate certificate in sociology.
 This earns it the #184 spot on the list of the most popular graduate certificate programs in the nation.

 The following table shows the number of diplomas awarded in sociology at each degree level.